The managed clipping playbook 2026, 6 blocks anchored on CPQV

 Unit economics walk-through.
 A 30-clip source-week ships at a managed-lane cost of $90 to $150 (production team, audit-ledger overhead, platform routing).
 The 30 clips produce roughly 11,500 qualified views (cohort median 386 per clip).
 At a $50 per month managed retainer or paying sub conversion rate that the cohort hit (27 paying subs from 1.19M qualified views = 0.0023% conversion to paid), the source-week produces $1.34 in MRR per $1 of production cost.
 The retainer-market floor, at $0.01 CPQV, would require a $115 production cost for the same 11,500 qualified views, leaving $35 of margin against $1,290 of MRR.
 At $0.10 CPQV (the high end of the retainer market), the production cost balloons to $1,150 and the engagement turns unprofitable for the agency on a per-source-week basis.

-The marketplace lane has the opposite problem: cheap unit cost (per-clip bounty $5 to $15) but no qualified-view gate.
-Marketplace clips bypass brand-safety pre-screen and qualified-view audit, which makes the headline cost cheap and the all-in cost expensive after rework, brand-safety incidents, and reputation drag.
+The marketplace lane has the opposite problem: low unit cost (per-clip bounty $5 to $15) but no qualified-view gate.
+Marketplace clips bypass brand-safety pre-screen and qualified-view audit, which makes the headline cost accessible and the all-in cost expensive after rework, brand-safety incidents, and reputation drag.
 The Whop deep-dive walks through the marketplace economics in detail; the cohort observation is that marketplace clipping CPQV runs $0.05 to $0.20 once you factor in rework and brand-safety risk, which makes marketplace 17x to 67x more expensive than managed-with-audit-ledger.
+The full CPM rate benchmarks by niche show why crypto and B2B podcast clear the premium band while gaming and IRL sit at the floor of the same Whop campaign template.

 Industry Context